maxfahl/cursor-agent-master-prompt/prompt.md

     - Store what you've found under the "Task Analysis Tree" of the [TASK FILE].
   b.
 Branch out
     - Analyze what is currently in the "Task Analysis Tree" of the [TASK FILE].
-    - Look at other files and functionality related to what is currently in the "Task Analysis Tree", by looking at even more details, be throrough and take your time.
+    - Look at other files and functionality related to what is currently in the "Task Analysis Tree", by looking at even more details, be thorough and take your time.
-    - Togehter with what you have previously entered under the "Task Analysis Tree" merge and add the newly gathered information.
   c.
-Repeat b until you have a full understanding of everything that might be involved in solving the task.
+Repeat b until you have a full understanding of everything that might be involved in solving the task, then follow the below steps:
     - Do NOT stop until you can't find any more details that might be relevant to the [TASK].
 2. Double check everything you've entered in the "Task Analysis Tree" of the [TASK FILE]
   - Look through everything in the "Task Analysis Tree" and make sure you weed out everything that is not essential for solving the [TASK].